menobass/3speakencoder/README.md

 ✅ Reports completion
 ✅ Cleans up temporary files

+### 🎖️ **Want Even Higher Reliability?**

+**Apply for Approved Community Node Status!**

+Approved community nodes get access to **Gateway Aid** - a special REST API fallback that keeps your encoder running even when the main gateway has issues.

+**Benefits of Approval:**
+- 🛡️ **Gateway Aid Fallback**: REST API keeps you encoding during gateway outages
+- 📈 **Higher Uptime**: Continue processing jobs when websocket fails
+- 🏆 **Priority Status**: Recognition as a trusted community encoder
+- 💪 **Production Grade**: Same resilience as infrastructure nodes (but via API)

+**How to Apply:**
+1. Run your encoder reliably for a few weeks
+2. Contact 3Speak team with your encoder's DID
+3. Once approved, enable Gateway Aid in your config
+4. Enjoy automatic failover during gateway issues!

+**Note**: Gateway Aid requires DID approval from 3Speak team.
+Infrastructure nodes use direct MongoDB access instead.

 ---

 A modern, reliable replacement for the 3Speak video encoder with **dual-mode operation** supporting both 3Speak gateway jobs and direct API requests for miniservice integration.